 Our kids don’t have to go through torture and loneliness.
 We can unlearn these social rules that harm our kids and quite honestly make no sense.
 Our kids should celebrate who they are and never feel ashamed for living their truth.
 As a parent, I feel a responsibility to share our journey for those kids who don’t have a voice and are silently suffering.
 And for any parents who feel confused about what to do, you are not alone.
 Let your children’s happiness be your roadmap.
 Look at your kids with openness.
 Fill your kids with inner strength.
 And most importantly, accept them for who they are.
 When we honor our kids, they learn to honor themselves.”

 This story was submitted to Love What Matters by Kirn Pitamber of Los Angeles, California.
-You can follow their journey on Instagram, Facebook, and her website.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow their journey on Instagram and Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.